Gamefic

 Scene Methods

-Plots provide several helper methods to simplify creation of various scene types.
+Plots (and other scriptable modules) provide several helper methods to simplify creation of various scene types.
+Scene methods typically accept procs that let you define on_start and on_finish callbacks for the scene to execute.

 The following example pauses the game in response to the READ command.